-

 Change of Occupancy Classification or Change of Use

-The different Occupancy Classifications listed below (and the different Uses within each Occupancy) represent varying levels of hazards and risks to building occupants which require a permit for Code Review.
+The different Occupancy Classifications are listed below, along with the different Uses within certain Occupancy Classifications.
+Each 'Occupancy' and each 'Use' represent varying levels of hazards and risks to occupants which is why permits are required for changes between either.

 - Assembly = A (Uses: A1, A2 A3, or A5)